PSP-1 - Capability Model and Grammar

 - No network I/O in evaluation:

-- Program evaluation and attenuation checks MUST NOT perform network I/O. Required parent Grants MUST be locally available at enforcement (e.g., via cache, pre-enforcement resolver permitted by TAP, or a profile-defined stapled artifact).
+- Program evaluation and attenuation checks MUST NOT perform network I/O. Required parent Grants MUST be locally available at enforcement (e.g., via cache, pre-enforcement resolver permitted by TAP, or a TAP-defined stapled artifact).
 If not locally available, the CEP MUST deny.

-Fail-Closed Conditions
+5.3.6 Fail-Closed Conditions

 A CEP MUST deny if any of the following holds: